Header graphics: Explain that stuff

 Solar power

-For as long as the Sun blazes (roughly another 4-5 billion years), we'll be able to tap the light and heat it shines in our direction.
+For as long as the Sun blazes (roughly another 4–5 billion years), we'll be able to tap the light and heat it shines in our direction.
 We can use solar power in two very different ways: electric and thermal.
 Solar electric power (sometimes called active solar power) means taking sunlight and converting it to electricity in solar cells (which work electronically).
 This technology is sometimes also referred to as photovoltaic (photo = light and voltaic = electric, so photovoltaic simply means making electricity from light) or PV.
-Solar thermal power (sometimes called passive solar power or passive solar gain) means absorbing the Sun's heat into solar hot water systems or using it to heat buildings with large glass windows.
+Solar thermal power (sometimes called passive-solar energy or passive-solar gain) means absorbing the Sun's heat into solar hot water systems or using it to heat buildings with large glass windows.

 Wind power